andreicalin-georgescu/InfraBox/README.md

 # InfraBox
-A reusable infrastructure starter kit for deploying production-ready cloud environments
+A reusable, opinionated infrastructure starter kit for deploying production-ready cloud environments using Terraform and CI/CD templates.